-The Language Assistants Programme is organised bilaterally with Germany, France, the UK and Austria.
-Movetia is currently considering the possibility of setting up new partnerships with Spain and Ireland.
-Details will be announced by mid-December 2018.
-Until then, Movetia will continue to accept direct applications from these countries.
+The Language Assistants Programme is organised bilaterally with Austria, Belgium, France, Germany, Spain and the UK.
+Movetia is currently considering the possibility of setting up a new partnership with Ireland.
 In addition, places for native Italian speakers are found on a unilateral basis.

 Applicants who fulfil the following requirements can take part in the programme.

 The applicants speak German, English, French, Italian or Spanish as their mother tongue or to an equivalent standard.

 At least four half-year terms or a completed course of studies in the following subject areas: